21 Best Cold Hardy Chickens: Egg Laying, Meat & Dual-Purpose

 Summary

-Make sure your chickens are well hydrated, have a shelter that is windproof and waterproof, keep them in a dry but not too warm environment to avoid respiratory infections.
+Ensure your chickens are well hydrated, have a windproof and waterproof shelter, and keep them in a dry but not too warm environment to avoid respiratory infections.

-Make sure there are two inches between the roof and the ceiling of their shelter for extra warmth, collect eggs every day to make sure they are staying in clean nests.
+Ensure there are two inches between the roof and the ceiling of their shelter for extra warmth, and collect eggs daily to ensure they stay in clean nests.

-Use feeders that hang above the water with long lengths of chain, and do not forget to purchase heat lamps if you have extra money.
+Use feeders that hang above the water with long chain lengths, and do not forget to purchase heat lamps if you have extra money.

 I hope this list helped you to select one cold hardy chicken breed for your backyard coop.